aroshimi/Electronic-Claw/README.md

 **Functionality:**

-* [Describe the functionalities of your robotic gripper here, e.g., load capacity, reach, type of movement, etc.]
+* Our robotic gripper is designed to be extremely versatile, adapting to a wide range of tasks.
+With its precision and strength, it can be used in various environments and applications, from industry to home use.

 **Technologies Used:**